home-assistant/home-assistant.io/source/_integrations/google.markdown

 ---
-title: Google Calendars
+title: Google Calendar
-description: Instructions on how to use Google Calendars in Home Assistant.
+description: Instructions on how to use Google Calendar in Home Assistant.
 ha_category:
   - Calendar
 ha_iot_class: Cloud Polling